McLibel case

-The original case lasted nearly ten years which, according to the BBC, made it the longest-running libel case in English history.
+The original case lasted nearly ten years which, according to the BBC and The Guardian, made it the longest-running trial in English history.
 McDonald's announced it did not plan to collect the £40,000 it was awarded by the courts.
-Following the decision, the European Court of Human Rights (ECHR) ruled in Steel & Morris v United Kingdom the pair had been denied a fair trial, in breach of Article 6 of the European Convention on Human Rights (right to a fair trial) and their conduct should have been protected by Article 10 of the Convention, which protects the right to freedom of expression.
+Following the decision, the European Court of Human Rights (ECHR) ruled in Steel & Morris v United Kingdom that the pair had been denied a fair trial, in breach of Article 6 of the European Convention on Human Rights (right to a fair trial), and their conduct should have been protected by Article 10 of the Convention, which protects the right to freedom of expression.
 The court awarded a judgment of £57,000 against the UK government.
 McDonald's itself was not involved in, or a party to, this action, as applications to the ECHR are independent cases filed against the relevant state.

 Franny Armstrong and Ken Loach made a documentary film, McLibel, about the case.

 History

 Background

 Helen Steel and David Morris were two environmental activists of London Greenpeace, a small environmental campaigning group that existed between 1972 and 2001.
 In 1986 they distributed "a few hundred copies" of a six-page leaflet titled "What's wrong with McDonald's: everything they don't want you to know" in Strand, London.
-The leaflet accused the company of paying low wages, of cruelty to animals used in its products and other malpractices.
+The leaflet accused the company of paying low wages, cruelty to animals used in its products, damaging the environment, and other malpractices.
 The group were not affiliated with the larger Greenpeace International organisation, which they declined to join as they saw it as too "centralised and mainstream".